-While we all know about the versatility of a French braid—you can spot them everywhere from elementary school classrooms to the red carpet—one thing the style is not exactly famous for is ease of execution.
+While we all know about the versatility of a French braid—you can spot them everywhere from elementary school classrooms to the red carpet—one thing the style is not exactly famous for is its ease of execution.
 But surprisingly, this hairstyle is much simpler to achieve than it appears.

 Don't let a new braiding technique intimidate you, Byrdies.
-Below is an easy to follow, step-by-step breakdown of a classic French braid.
+Below is an easy-to-follow, step-by-step breakdown of a classic French braid.